skurmedel/skurmedel.github.io/_posts/2019-05-20-introduction-to-simple-mtg-combinatorics.md

 I'm most familiar with 40 card, limited, decks, and we will base our scenarios on this.
 But usually you can just substitute 40 for 60 and the question, and the answer will still hold.

 ## Who's this for?
 Obviously you like Magic, or have an interest.
 Maybe you want to answer some of the common questions you have when you are building a Magic deck without entering it into a computer.
-Or maybe you have used the probability counter on Deckstats and wonder what theory behind it is.
+Or maybe you have used the probability counter on Deckstats and wonder what the theory behind it is.

 This introduction will not assume great knowledge about maths, but hopefully you can add, multiply and divide.
 A basic grasp of algebra is helpful too.